us4useu/us4r-user-docs/docs/content/7_references.md

   - Radiation/electromagnetic interference
 * - {{warning_symbol}}
   - CAUTION!
 Consult the instruction manual before use
+* - {{electricshock_symbol}}
+  - CAUTION! possibility of electric shock; Probe connectors are hazardous live terminals.
+Use only with designated ultrasound probes.
+Do not touch connectors during operation.
 * - {{onoff_symbol}}
   - ON/OFF switch
 * - {{dry_symbol}}